link to ringley website

 The eviction process will be accelerated by taking up anti-social cases on priority.

 The government will also dictate what aspects the judges must consider.
-They can decide whether tenants can engage with the landlord to resolve the issue.
+They can decide whether tenants can engage with the renting-homes-wales-act-how-will-it-impact-landlords'>landlord to resolve the issue.
 There will be processes to monitor anti-social behaviour in the short-term rental sector.
 This will be via a planned registration scheme.

 New Rules In The Social Housing Sector

-The report highlights that social landlords must be empowered to evict tenants who cause problems.
+The report highlights that social renting-homes-wales-act-how-will-it-impact-landlords'>landlords must be empowered to evict tenants who cause problems.
 The government is expected to update its statutory social housing allocations guidance soon to clarify when action will be taken against social tenants if they indulge in anti-social behaviour.
 There will be a three-time rule.
 If they indulge in such behaviour thrice despite warnings, they will be deprioritised for future social housing.

-So if you are a landlord the action that you need to take is to update your tenancy agreement now to include an anti-social behaviour clause as a breach of tenancy.
+So if you are a renting-homes-wales-act-how-will-it-impact-landlords'>landlord the action that you need to take is to update your tenancy agreement now to include an anti-social behaviour clause as a breach of tenancy.
 All PlanetRent users who use the PlanetRent standard tenancy can rest assured that there is already an anti-social behaviour clause already there for you.

 PlanetRent is lettings automated.
 The institutions investing in Build to Rent use it as their living sectors platform.
 PlanetRent makes light work of marketing and deposit registration as it has automated listings to major portals and both Reposit for deposit free and the Tenancy Deposit Service.
 Contracts can be generated for assigning in less than 7 minutes, and, if you load compliance docs on the Risks Dashboard, then a 1st class welcome journey is delivered - automatically drip feeding all legally required documents to tenants over the first 30 days.
 With the accounting module rent collection costs just 2 percent and over 100 KPIs are tracked with a range of portfolio tools and reports.